alexispurslane/embryo-engine/README.md

   and probably being difficult to maintain.
 An easier way is to use a simple entity component system.
-This way, entities are just columns in a big table, and components can be easily and dynamically added and removed from entities as needed, where components represent the properties of an object and what behavior is desired, but behavior itself is separated.
+This way, entities are just columns in a big table, and components can be easily and dynamically added and removed from entities as needed, where components represent compsible and encapsulated units of game object properties and behavior is desired (and behavior itself is separated).

-- One of the problems with the design of a classic entity component system, however, is that since all object behavior is defined in terms of systems, which loop through all the entities with the necessary properties to have a behavior and perform that behavior for each entity, all combinatorial behavior must be specified up front: if I want a new behavior to emerge when an entity has two components at the same time, I have to either program that behavior into one of the existing systems for those components, or create a new system
+- One of the problems with the design of a classic entity component system, however, is that since all object behavior is defined in terms of systems, which loop through all the entities with the necessary properties to have a behavior and perform that behavior for each entity, communication between behaviors or systems is difficult, and all combinatorial behavior must be specified up front: if I want a new behavior to emerge when an entity has two components at the same time, I have to either program that behavior into one of the existing systems for those components, or create a new system